jel-PDX/login-page/README.md

 # Demo Video

-*Note: the version used in the demo video uses real MySQL database, whereas the project contained within this repo mocks a database using a json file*
+*Note: the version used in the demo video uses a real MySQL database, whereas the project contained within this repo mocks a database using a json file*

 **Link:** [demo video](https://www.youtube.com/watch?v=S_4tods2f7o)